alexculea/Preboot-Oxide/README.md

 ### Supported ENV variables

  - `PO_SERVER_IPV4`: IPv4 of the running & TFTP boot server.
+Optional, if not specified, it's assumed that the TFTP server is at the same address as Preboot-Oxide.
  - `PO_BOOT_FILE`: Path to the boot image on the TFTP server.
-Relative to your TFTP server, often seen as `pxelinux.0` or `folder/path/to-it.efi`
+Relative to your TFTP server, often seen as `pxelinux.0` or `folder/path/to-it.efi`.
+Parameter is required.
  - `PO_LOG_LEVEL`

     Allows setting log level to Preboot Oxide and its dependencies.
 The supported levels are: error, warn, info, debug, trace.
 Example: `PO_LOG_LEVEL=Preboot_Oxide=trace`, for even more verbose output: `PO_LOG_LEVEL=trace`.
 Default: `error`.
  - `PO_IFACES`: Comma separated names of the network interfaces the program should listen on.
 Example: `PO_IFACES=enp0s3,enp0s8`.
-Unless specified, it will listen on all network interfaces.
+Optional, unless specified, it will listen on all network interfaces.

 ### Development notes